bsgriggs/mendix-usa-map/README.md

 # Features
   This widget has 2 primary use cases
 ### Selection
-  Shows a map of the USA with each state having it's own defined color.
+  Shows a map of the USA with each state having its own defined color.
 You can specify an on-click action that will trigger an action for that one State (i.e. you can click on Indiana and the action executed will be specific for Indiana).
   ![Selection Mode Demo](https://github.com/bsgriggs/mendix-usa-map/blob/media/selection.png)
   ![Selection Mode On Click](https://github.com/bsgriggs/mendix-usa-map/blob/media/selection_onclick.png)